Jean Nicolaï: Theological

+Poetical and political

-The purpose of his poetical and political writings seems to have been to extol the dignity and glory of France and her kings.
+The purpose of Nicolaï's poetical and political writings seems to have been to extol the dignity and glory of France and her kings.
 He delivered in Rome in 1628 a panegyric in honour of the victory of Louis XIII at La Rochelle and in 1661 composed a poem in honour of the son of Louis XIV.